 HOW TO MAKE CLEAR SLIME (RECIPE 1): Borax Powder Slime Recipe

 You will find the full step by step directions for making clear borax slime by clicking on the black box below.
-We also have a video included so you can watch the slime being made.
+We also have a video included so you can watch how the slime is made.

 Borax powder makes a great crystal clear slime that looks like liquid glass.
 There’s a special tip at the end of the page to really get a glassy look too!
 NEW Watch it made live here!